frankhereford/onepassword/README.md

 ## Discovery Day Sprint 2023

 ### Intent
-This repository contains some proof on concept work intended to show that 1Password can be used as a centralized secret store and integrated into other systems, such that it can be only and authoritative store of secrets.
+This repository contains proof on concept work intended to show that 1Password can be used as a centralized secret store and integrated into other systems, such that it can be only and authoritative store of secrets.

 This comes with a number of benefits including:
 * Need to rotate a secret?
-  * Set it once and you're done!
+  * Set it once in the 1Password App and you're done!
 * Need to have a reminder when to rotate?
   * 1Password would love to remind you.
 * Need to avoid having to keep track of the shapes of JSON blobs with secrets in them?
-  * Just make a 1password entry of whatever complexity; it is the shape.
+  * Just make a 1Password entry of whatever complexity.
+The 1Password entry is the shape.

 ## Prerequisites

-* You must have deployed a `One Password Connect` service.
+* You must have deploy a `One Password Connect` service.
   * For this demo, the API is found at https://nothingbut.flowers.
     * A `404` is the correct response if you hit the URL without the correct headers or a meaningful request.
   * This service comes in the form of a pair of docker images.